Shor (film)

-Shor (Translation: Noise) is a 1972 Indian Hindi movie written, produced and directed by Manoj Kumar, who also plays the lead role in the film.
+Shor (Translation: Noise) is a 1972 Indian Hindi tragedy film written, produced and directed by Manoj Kumar, who also plays the lead role in the film.
 The film was remade in Tamil as Osai.

 Plot

-Shankar (Manoj Kumar) loses his wife (Nanda) in an accident.
-She dies while saving her son (Deepak).
+Shankar loses his wife in an accident.
+She dies while saving her son.
 Due to the accident, Deepak loses his voice.
-Shankar is keen to hear his son's voice again; however, doctors suggest that Deepak has to undergo a surgery to get his voice back.
+Shankar is keen to hear his son's voice again; however, doctors suggest that Deepak has to undergo surgery to get his voice back.
 Shankar tries hard to collect money for the surgery and finally is able to collect enough money for the surgery after a few hardships.
 Deepak undergoes the surgery successfully.
-Shankar is keen to meet Deepak; however, the doctor advises to him to meet Deepak the next day so as to not overexert the patient.
-Shankar goes to work; however, is unable to focus properly while working with machines and eventually gets injured.
+Shankar is keen to meet Deepak; however, the doctor advises him to meet Deepak the next day so as not to overexert the patient.
+Shankar goes to work; however, he is unable to focus properly while working with machines and eventually gets injured.
 The injury causes him to lose his hearing.
 The father is now unable to hear his son's voice when he regains it.